Hospital Emergency Codes:

 What is a fire alarm?

 A fire alarm is a device that is used to detect smoke, heat, or flames and alert people of the potential danger of a fire.
 It consists of a control panel, detectors, and an alarm notification system.
 When a detector senses a fire, it sends a signal to the control panel, which activates the alarm notification system.
-The system includes audible and visual alerts designed to be loud and attention-grabbing to ensure that everyone in the building can hear and respond to the alarm.
+The system includes audible and visual alerts designed to be loud and attention-grabbing to ensure that everyone in the building hear and respond to the alarm.

 Fire alarms are required by law in most public buildings, including hospitals, schools, offices, and apartment buildings, and are an essential component of fire safety.